dmitryduev/DeepStreaks/readme.md

 the [Zwicky Transient Facilty (ZTF)](https://ztf.caltech.edu), a wide-field time-domain survey using a dedicated 47 sq. deg. camera attached to the Samuel Oschin Telescope at the Palomar Observatory in California, United States.
-The performance is great: well above 95% accuracy when compared to the performance of human scanners, reaching ~200% in some cases.
+The performance is great: well above 95% accuracy when compared to the performance of human scanners, occasionally reaching ~200%.
 The system is deployed and is adapted for usage within the ZTF Solar system framework.

 From December 15, 2018 - January 15, 2018, over 10 NEAs were discovered with the help of DeepStreaks.